 Loss of health with aging.
 Representation of normative aging with loss of the full stock of health with which individuals are born (indicating gain of morbidity), contrasted with a squared curve with greater longevity and fuller stock of health (less morbidity) until shortly before death.
 The “squared curve” represents the likely ideal situation for most patients.

 Prevention strategies have been characterized as tertiary, secondary, primary, and primordial.
 Tertiary prevention requires rapid action to prevent imminent death in the setting of acute illness, such as through percutaneous coronary intervention in the setting of ST-segment elevation myocardial infarction.
 Secondary prevention strategies focus on avoiding the recurrence of disease and death in an individual who is already affected.
-For example, tamoxifen is recommended for women with surgically treated early-stage, estrogen-receptor-positive breast cancer, because it reduces the risk of recurrent breast cancer (including in the contralateral breast) and death.
-Primary prevention attempts to reduce the risk of incident disease among individuals with a risk factor.
+For example, tamoxifen is recommended for women with surgically treated early-stage, estrogen receptor–positive breast cancer, because it reduces the risk of recurrent breast cancer (including in the contralateral breast) and death.
+Primary prevention attempts to reduce the risk of incident disease among individuals with one or more risk factors.
 Treatment of elevated blood pressure in individuals who have not yet experienced cardiovascular disease represents one example of primary prevention that has proven effective in reducing the incidence of stroke, heart failure, and coronary heart disease.

-Primordial prevention is a more recent concept (first introduced in 1979) which focuses on prevention of the development of risk factors for disease, not just prevention of disease.
+Primordial prevention is a more recent concept (first introduced in 1979) that focuses on prevention of the development of risk factors for disease, not just prevention of disease.
 Primordial prevention strategies emphasize upstream determinants of risk for chronic diseases, such as eating patterns, physical activity, and environmental and social determinants of health.
-It therefore encompasses medical treatment strategies for individuals as well as a strong reliance on public health and social policy.
-It is increasingly clear that primordial prevention represents the ultimate means for reducing the burden of chronic diseases of aging.
-Once risk factors develop, ...
+It therefore encompasses medical treatment strategies for some individuals as well as a strong reliance on public health and social policy.
+It is increasingly clear that primordial prevention represents the ultimate means for reducing the burden of chronic ...